Sabjava/dog_breed_project/README.md

 ## Standout Suggestions

 There are mutiple topics to improve.
 I would definitely package the model into Docker container.
 I already used the container on the local machine but what stopped me was that it did not have enough memory / CPU to run training or inference jobs .
 May be next time when I get bigger computer.
-The other interesting option was to have same endpoint hosting several models.
-There are many live scenarios that the dataset can be split between and trained separately and potentailly provide some benefits as we can use different tunig approaches for these models.
+The other interesting option was to have the same endpoint hosting several models.
+There are many live scenarios when the dataset can be split  and subsets trained separately and potentailly provide  benefits as we can use different tunig approaches for these models.
 I plan to use these suggestions in my final project

 ## Acknowledgement